-- A regular youth deer license is all that is required.
-An early antlerless deer license is not required for youth to participate in this season.
+- An early antlerless deer license is not required for youth to participate in the youth deer season.

-- Blaze orange/pink requirements apply to all hunters, trappers and adult mentors in areas open during this season.
+- Blaze orange/pink requirements apply to all hunters, trappers and adult mentors during this season.

-- Deer permit area designations for the youth season are the same as for the regular firearms deer season.
-For example, a deer permit area designated as hunter choice during firearms season is hunter choice during the youth season.
+- Deer permit area designations for the youth season are the same as the firearms season.
+A permit area designated either-sex during the firearm season is either-sex during the youth deer season.